Glscot06/Remote-Software-Center/README.md

 1. Download RemoteSC.exe executable
 2. Run executable.
+3. Enter in remote computer name and click Connect.
+4. Remotely administer!
 ### Requirements

 - Need to be a workstation admin on remote workstations you are running the script against.